 Although it seems like playing the Mega Millions and Powerball is a better bet to get close to a billion dollars, some European lotteries have gotten quite large as well.

 • £161.7 (€185 million/$260 million) million EuroMillions on July 12, 2011

 • €140 (£148.7 million/$234 million) million EuroMillions on October 24, 2014

 The Future of Lottery

-Simply by looking at these numbers, it is clear to see that the jackpot can only keep rising, that is, if people continue to play.
+Just by looking at these numbers, it is clear that the jackpot can only keep rising, that is, if people continue to play.
 It is a common belief that when the lottery does not have a high payout, people are less likely to play.
 Which may be true, why play when the jackpot is low?
-This thought process is actually called “jackpot fatigue,” which means that people just are not interested until the winnings are substantial.
+This thought process is called “jackpot fatigue,” which means people are not interested until the winnings are substantial.